section-engineering-education/engineering-education/content/articles/django-model-polymorphism/index.md

 | Easy to model and maintain  | Only suitable for products with same attributes  |

 #### Sparse Modelling
-Now that our online store has gained several customers, they are requesting ebooks instead of print books.
+Now that our online store has gained several customers, they request ebooks instead of print books.
 Therefore, we need to modify the `Publication` model to accommodate print and ebooks.

 Replace the code snippet in the `models.py` file in the `modelling` application that we created earlier with the code snippet below.